limbario/typescript-sdk/examples/simple/README.md

 This example shows how to embed an Android emulator in your web application.

-There are two parts to the example:
+There are two components:
 * [backend](./backend) - A simple Node.js service that creates a new Android
-  instance with organization token and returns the instance details including the instance-specific connection token.
+  instance in Limbar using the typed client from `@limbar/api` package.

-* [frontend](./frontend) - A simple React application that calls the backend and runs the Android emulator instance via `RemoteControl` component from `@limbar/ui`.
+* [frontend](./frontend) - A simple React application that calls the backend and connects to the returned Android emulator instance using `RemoteControl` component from `@limbar/ui`.

+The flow is roughly as the following:
+1. The frontend makes a request to backend to trigger creation of Android emulator instance.
+1. Backend receives request and uses its organization token to create an instance at Limbar.
+   The response from Limbar includes `webrtcUrl` and `token` that is specific to that instance and safe to deliver to browser.
+1. Frontend uses the response from backend to mount `RemoteControl` with `webrtcUrl` and `token`.

 ## Running the example